FloorVerhoeven/SketchMeshVR/README.md

-# Project Title

-Master thesis on a sketch-based 3D modeling system for VR.
+# RodMesh: Two-handed 3D Surface Modeling in Virtual Reality

 ## Getting Started
-This git repository contains both a VR (VR-SketchMesh) and non-VR (SketchMesh) version of the sketch-based 3D modeling software.
-SketchMesh depends on the included version of libigl and VR-SketchMesh depends on the specially adapted version of libigl called libiglVR plus the OculusSDK, OVRAvatarSDK and OVRPlatformSDK.
+This git repository contains both a VR (SketchMeshVR) and non-VR (SketchMesh) version of the sketch-based 3D modeling software.
+SketchMeshVR depends on the specially adapted version of libigl called libiglVR plus the OculusSDK, OVRAvatarSDK and OVRPlatformSDK.
+The non-VR SketchMesh also depends on an adapted version of libigl, which is not publicly available.
+If you would like to have access to this, please reach out to me or create an issue with the request.

 ### Prerequisites

 The VR version is tested on Windows 10 with Microsoft Visual Studio 15 2017 (with Visual C++), the non-VR version is additionally also tested on OS X El Capitan with clang 8.0.0.

-The Oculus Setup software should be installed on the PC.
+The Oculus Setup software should be installed on your PC in order for this project to work.

 ### Installing